Fiery skipper: Behavior

-Fiery skippers, along with all other species of skippers and skipperlings, can hold their wings in a "triangle" shape.
+Fiery skippers, along with most other species of skippers and skipperlings, can hold their wings in a "triangle" shape.
 The forewings are held upright, and the hindwings are folded flat.
 This position is thought to better absorb the sun's rays.
-Fiery skippers have been described as “rapid flyers with darting movements” which often make them difficult to both observe and catch.
-These skippers are often found in urban settings and are known to hold a unique relationship with turfgrass such as Bermuda Grass (Cynodon dactylon).
-In Hawaii, studies looking at the diet of fiery skipper larvae found individuals to grow most rapidly when fed a diet of “FB-137” Bermuda Grass.
-Given the wide range of these skippers, it is suggested the species is well adapted and will readily disperse given ample resources.
+Fiery skippers have been described as "rapid flyers with darting movements" which often make them difficult to both observe and catch.
+These skippers are often found in urban settings and are known to hold a unique relationship with turfgrass such as Bermuda grass (Cynodon dactylon).
+In Hawaii, studies looking at the diet of fiery skipper larvae found individuals to grow most rapidly when fed a diet of "FB-137" Bermuda Grass.
+Given the wide range of these skippers, it is suggested the species will readily disperse given ample resources.

 Reproduction and life cycle

 When looking for a mate, male skippers will perch on nearby grass or plants and wait for a female to approach the vicinity.
 Males will often seek out areas with the highest likelihood of finding virgin females which often leads them to patches near or at sites of hatching.
 Courtship is described as brief and often disrupted by the presence and competition of rival males.
 Once a successful mating has occurred, female fiery skippers will deposit eggs one at a time in different locations.
 These eggs are typically small and a translucent white in color but turn pale blue in the first few days.
 Studies looking at the reproductive cycle of the fiery skipper reveal a mean developmental time of 23.4 to 23.5 days during which the fiery skipper transformed from an egg into an adult at 27.5-29 °C. Once hatched, larvae are initially green but later become more dull and grey.
 Larvae at this stage are most notably characterized by a black head and constricted neck with mature individuals reaching up to 25 mm in length.
 The pupal stage for males and females is roughly the same amount of time during which a pupa will change from green to light brown in coloration.
 Mating will occur shortly following emergence from the pupa with an average life span ranging from 6 to 11 days.
 The reproductive habits of fiery skippers have been extensively studied by Irene Shapiro with experiments conducted at the University of California Davis during the months of July to October 1974.
 The development of the fiery skipper was studied in laboratory cultures and has proven helpful in understanding the life cycle of this species.